 You pay your bills.
 You try to do the right things financially.
 And still, most months feel like a balancing act.
 If that sounds familiar, you’re not alone.
-New research from PROG Holdings, the parent company of Progressive Leasing, confirms what many below prime consumers already know firsthand: being employed doesn’t automatically mean being financially secure.
+New research from PROG Holdings, the parent company of Progressive Leasing, Four Technologies, and MoneyApp, confirms what many below prime consumers already know firsthand: being employed doesn’t automatically mean being financially secure.

 Specifically, the data found that: